Exclusive: U.S. may give banks bonus points for low-income lending amid coronavirus crisis - source

 “This crisis is tailor-made for how the CRA could be used or repurposed to put money where it’s needed,” said one lobbyist who has been pushing for the move.

-Representatives for the Federal Reserve and the Office of the Comptroller of the Currency did not respond immediately to requests for comment.
+The Federal Reserve and the Office of the Comptroller of the Currency declined to comment.

 On Friday, the regulators urged banks in a statement to go easy on borrowers, but did not identify specific measures they would take to encourage lending.